 Addiction, Dependence, and Withdrawal:

 While the projected lethal dose of etizolam for a human being is much higher than the doses recommended above.
 It is still important to use caution when taking amounts more significant than three milligrams per day.
-When taking etizolam, it is advisable to avoid using another central nervous system (CNS) depressants such as alcohol, oxycodone or alprazolam as these types of drug can compound the effects of etizolam and cause potentially life-threatening respiratory depression.
+When taking etizolam, it is advisable to avoid using another central nervous system (CNS) depressant such as alcohol, oxycodone, or alprazolam as these types of drugs can compound the effects of etizolam and cause potentially life-threatening respiratory depression.
 In severe emergency cases, an etizolam overdose can be reversed with the benzodiazepine overdose antidote, flumazenil.